OctopusDeploy/blog/blog/2019-11/docker-in-ci-cd-pipelines/index.md

 ![](octopus-project-step-add-docker.png)

-For this demo, we’re going to use the Microsoft SQL Server 2017 Docker image as our database server, so this will be the first container that we’ll configure in our deployment
+For this demo, we’re going to use the Microsoft SQL Server 2017 Docker image as our database server, so this will be the first container we’ll configure in our deployment

 The form for a Docker container step is rather long, so the screen shots are broken into parts.
 For the first part, give the step a name and the Role it will be deploying to.
-For this demonstration, I’m using a simple role of `Docker`, but in a Production scenario, the role would be more meaningful such as `OctoPetShop-Web-Container`.
+For this demonstration, I’m using a simple role of `Docker`, but in a Production scenario, the role would be something more meaningful like, `OctoPetShop-Web-Container`.

 ![](octopus-project-step-docker1.png)

-Choose our Docker Hub external feed and choose the `microsoft/mssql-server-linux` image (tip: type `mssql` in the search box to find the image).
+Choose our Docker Hub external feed and choose the `microsoft/mssql-server-linux` image (tip: type `mssql` in the search box to find the image):

 ![](octopus-project-step-docker2.png)